chryket/nutmeg/docs/index.md

     <h1 class="display-4 text-center">An Open Invitation</h1>
     <p class="lead text-center">To All Those Who Would Like To Know More</p>
     <p class="lead text-center">We also have questions.</p>
-    <p class="text-center">The current ruling class seem to be struggling a little with the demands of a rapidly changing world.
+    <p class="text-center">The current ruling class seem to be struggling with the demands of a rapidly changing world.
 We'd like to help.
 In the interests of transparency we thought we might pose some questions to our public officials.</p>
     </div>
 </div>

 ## Todays News

 ### Question of the day goes to Mr Swart.

 We heard about this through this telegraph.
 We were not at this particular lecture so we cannot verify.
-It is however, highly probable that he makes little sense, especially if he subscribes to magazines like psychology today.
+It is however, highly probable that he is unqualified to have an opinion, especially if he subscribes to magazines like psychology today.

 Psychologists are not worth questioning.
 They do not know anything.
-They only with respond with questions.
+They only respond with questions.

 [![Bounty](img/bounty.png)](https://telegra.ph/Theres-none-so-blind-as-those-who-will-not-see-03-23)